CaptainChrispy/wind-waker-map-extractor/README.md

 ## Key Features

-- Automatic detection of dotted-border map squares using edge detection and contour analysis
+- Automatic detection of dotted-border map squares using:
+  - Edge detection and contour analysis
+  - Template matching
 - Batch processing for multiple screenshots
 - Clean cropping and edge removal with automatic padding